 Simple language

-The IBZ is an association in Bielefeld.
+The IBZ Friedenshaus is an association in Bielefeld.
 IBZ It is the abbreviation for International Meeting Centre.
 People from all over the world can meet here.
 You can find it here:

 • discussing